EngineeringLast Updated Jul 31, 20244 min read

 fi

-Note that the leading indentation for the multi-line string will be stripped.
+Note that the leading indentation for multi-line strings will be stripped, ensuring clean and readable code.

-All you have to do to create collections is Use Indentation:
+All you have to do to create collections in your YAML files is use indentation:

 environment: